-Mental fatigue impairs midbrain function in cocaine-addicted individuals, researchers findNovember 9th, 2012 in Psychology & Psychiatry /
+Mental fatigue impairs midbrain function in cocaine-addicted individuals, researchers findNovember 9, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Scientists at the U.S. Department of Energy's (DOE) Brookhaven National Laboratory have revealed a new connection between drug addiction and a distinct part of the brain that may govern motivation.
 The research, published October 23, 2012, in Translational Psychiatry as an Advance Online Publication, shows that individuals addicted to cocaine have abnormal functioning of the midbrain, a brain region responsible for releasing dopamine in the presence of important stimuli, such as food, to make individuals repeat the behaviors that would result in obtaining these stimuli again.

 The study sought to highlight how the midbrain operates in cocaine-addicted individuals when fatigue sets in.
 Using functional magnetic resonance imaging (fMRI), a way of noninvasively mapping brain function, scientists recorded both healthy individuals' and cocaine-addicted individuals' midbrain activity throughout the course of a classic test of mental acuity with the intention of imposing fatigue through task repetition.
 Called the Stroop test, the task involves indentifying the color of the letters of a word that spell out the name of the same or a different color.
 Because a faster response is to read a word than identify its color, the test measures one's ability to inhibit a dominant, but incorrect, response when for example the word blue is written in red ink.

 Scientists posited that as the test neared its end and the subjects' fatigue was higher, the midbrain would be more active.
 As recent evidence has shown that the midbrain might also be strongly tied to motivation, scientists theorized that higher activity in the midbrain provides a boost to keep individuals motivated.